InternationalDefy/comedy-writer-rs/readme.md

 # What is this?
 A random sentances generator writter in Rust.
 With the inputs sentances template and power of it to construct a ComedyWriter class, it generates sentances with random words in random order.
 We all know that random words in a regular article is funny, that's why our program is called comedy-writer.
+Also thanks to ansj_seg, we are using the dic file from your repo. https://github.com/NLPchina/ansj_seg
 # Where are we?
 Currently we have a pretty Alpha version of this.Firstly, we only have a SimplifedChinese dictionary, so all the sentances are generated in SimplifiedChinese.Secondly, the sentances template needs to be hard-coded so you can only use it by changing generator template in main.rs.
 # How to use?